Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Methods

 \subsubsection{Contact Definition}

-A contact is defined as an interaction where individuals are within either 1.5 or 3 metres of each other for 3 seconds or more, regardless of whether the contact is physical or non-physical.
-A contact that exceeds 3 seconds and is defined as a prolonged single contact.
-The model includes two primary categories of agents: i) residents, and ii) staff.
-The residents are further subcategorised on their mobility and care level needed.
+A contact is defined as an interaction in which two agents remain within either 1.5 or 3 metres of each other for duration of at least 3 seconds or more, regardless of whether the contact is physical or non-physical.
+This duration threshold was used to exclude transient co-presence events that are unlikely to result in meaningful exposure.
+Contacts are recorded as single continuous events and persist across consecutive simulation time-steps until the agents separate beyond the specified distance threshold.